Show piece and pride of Berlin’s craftsmen

 During this time, the Meistersaal gained worldwide fame in the music world.
 David Bowie, who named the Meistersaal “The Big Hall by the Wall”, recorded the albums “Low” and “Heroes” in 1977, whilst in the same years Iggy Pop recorded “The Idiot” and “Lust For Life”.
 Depeche Mode worked on the records “Construction Time Again”, “Some Great Reward”, “The Singles 81-85” and “Black Celebration” in the Meistersaal between 1983 and 1986.

 U2 in the Meistersaal

 With the fall of the wall, the previously quiet location of the Meistersaal was lost and there was no long a need for recording studios of this size, so, for cost reasons, it was decided that Studio 2 should close.
-The last production in October and December 1990, however, saw the Meistersaal go out on a high note as the group U2 recorded parts of their album “Achtung Baby” there.
+The last production in 1991, however, saw the Meistersaal go out on a high note as the group U2 recorded parts of their album “Achtung Baby” there.

 in a new centre